Get Started with Personas

 Because we have such a diverse range of users.
 We focus on more abstract personas that can be adapted to many different organizations and contexts.
 Does that sound familiar?
 Just like Salesforce itself can work in different organizations, our personas can too!
 This means our personas can represent the diversity of our users and avoid relying on stereotypes or unconscious bias. #DownWithUnconsciousBias

-In the next three units you’ll get to know the Salesforce personas for the Sales, Service, and Marketing clouds.
+In the next four units you’ll get to know the Salesforce personas for the Sales, Service, and Marketing and Experience Clouds.
 In the final unit you’ll learn how you can use these personas in your organization.